nghttp2/nghttp2/doc/nghttpx.1.rst

 HTTP variables, like authority or request path, and even return custom response without forwarding request to backend servers.

-To set request phase hook, use :option:`--request-phase-file` option.
-To set response phase hook, use :option:`--response-phase-file` option.

-For request and response phase hook, user calls :rb:meth:`Nghttpx.run` with block.
-The :rb:class:`Nghttpx::Env` is passed to the block.
-User can can access :rb:class:`Nghttpx::Request` and :rb:class:`Nghttpx::Response` objects via :rb:attr:`Nghttpx::Env#req` and :rb:attr:`Nghttpx::Env#resp` respectively.
+To specify mruby script file, use :option:`--mruby-file` option.
+The script will be evaluated once per thread on startup, and it must instantiate object and evaluate it as the return value (e.g., ``App.new``).
+This object is called app object.
+If app object defines ``on_req`` method, it is called with :rb:class:`Nghttpx::Env` object on request hook.
+Similarly, if app object defines ``on_resp`` method, it is called with :rb:class:`Nghttpx::Env` object on response hook.
+For each method invocation, user can can access :rb:class:`Nghttpx::Request` and :rb:class:`Nghttpx::Response` objects via :rb:attr:`Nghttpx::Env#req` and :rb:attr:`Nghttpx::Env#resp` respectively.

 .. rb:module:: Nghttpx

-.. rb:classmethod:: run(&block)

-    Run request or response phase hook with given *block*.
-    :rb:class:`Nghttpx::Env` object is passed to the given block.

 .. rb:const:: REQUEST_PHASE